Empowering girls to change their world

-In 2012, in partnership with BRAC Bangladesh, we launched the English and ICT for Adolescent Girls (EITA) project.
-Since then, the project has developed into English and Digital for Girls’ Education (EDGE), which aims to improve the life prospects of adolescent girls in socio-economically marginalised communities and has started operating in, India and Nepal.
+Launched in 2012 in partnership with BRAC Bangladesh, as English and IT for Adolescents (EITA), the project has now further developed into English and Digital for Girls’ Education (EDGE), which aims to improve the life prospects of adolescent girls in socio-economically marginalised communities in Bangaladesh, India and Nepal.

 The programme focuses on enhancing participants’ English proficiency, digital and 21st Century skills, and awareness of social issues.
 As a result, participants will be better able to make more informed and independent life choices, as is their right, in order to contribute more fully to the family, the economy and society.
 In addition, the programme aims to improve the leadership skills of a smaller group of peer leaders drawn from the same communities of adolescent girls.